moonstar-x/old-server-setup/docs/services/gitea.md

 ### Configuring Virtual Host

-To configure the *virtual host*, create a *gitea* configuration file with the following:
+To configure the *virtual host*, create a *gitea* configuration file with the following command:

 ```
 sudo nano /etc/nginx/sites-enabled/gitea